MoranLiv2006/AutomationFinalProject/README.md

 The Chuck Norris task contain joke about Chuck Norris.
 This joke I'm taking randomly from "https://api.chucknorris.io/" API in **"get" request**.

-The logging credentials are stored in Date Base, by https://remotemysql.com/ which I get from the DB by **SQL query**.
+The logging credentials are stored in Data Base, by https://remotemysql.com/ which I get from the DB by **SQL query**.